myspc-development/art-test/docs/development-setup.md

 npm run build
 ```

+`npm install` installs Rollup and its plugins.
+Rerun `npm run build` whenever dependencies change so the compiled assets stay up to date.

 The `scripts/` directory stores optional scaffolding and release helpers used during early development.
 These scripts are **not** required when setting up the plugin from source.

 Before running the tests for the first time, execute the environment setup script to fetch WordPress and install dependencies: